kadena-community/kadena.js/packages/libs/wallet-adapter-chainweaver-legacy/README.md

 # Chainweaver Wallet Adapter Legacy

-This package provides an adapter for the Chainweaver wallet on Kadena.
+This package provides an adapter for the Chainweaver Legacy Wallet on Kadena.
 It extends a base adapter while preserving the `"kadena_"`‑prefixed methods expected by `BaseWalletAdapter` by mapping them to the Chainweaver local HTTP API.